 THE HISTORY OF AVID

-From one classroom of 32 students to serving nearly 2 million students today, AVID has made the dream of college a reality for countless individuals.
+From one classroom of 32 students to serving more than 2 million students today, AVID has made the dream of college a reality for countless individuals.

 See videos of AVID through the years in our YouTube channel.